 Below, we will describe three CPT codes in detail.
 We’ll look at the requirements for performing these procedures as well as documenting them using the correct medical codes for speech therapist.

-This code includes treatment of speech, language, voice, communication, and/or auditory processing disorders.
 The individual patient undergoes developmental programs under the direction of a physician.
 These include:

 CPT Code 92521: Evaluation of Speech Fluency

-Finally, let’s go over CPT code 92521.
+Let’s go over CPT code 92521.
 This is one of the most important medical codes for speech therapists.
 It refers to the evaluation of speech fluency, specifically speech fluency disorders such as stuttering, cluttering, etc.

 Be aware that anterior rhinoscopy, tuning fork testing, otoscopy, removal of non-impacted cerumen, and other diagnostic/treatment services not generally included in E/M service are bundled into CPT code 92521.